Indie sleaze

+In the early 2020s, indie sleaze experienced cultural resurgence as an Internet aesthetic, becoming popular on social media platforms such as Instagram and TikTok.
+The revival has been credited to New York musical artists the Hellp and the Dare as well as photographer Maya Spangler.
+Fashion collections from Armani, Ann Demeulemeester, Roberto Cavalli and Rabanne have drawn from the aesthetic, while British rapper Phreshboyswag was credited with popularizing the style in the 2020s underground rap scene.

 Etymology

 During the 2000s, the fashion now referred to as "indie sleaze" was largely referred to as simply "indie style" or "hipster style".
 GQ writer Meaghan Garvey discussed indie sleaze as being a "replacement" for the word hipster, due to the term's stigma.

 The term "indie über-sleaze" was coined in 2016, when the Facebook group then-named Post-Post-Y2K posted a poll asking for suggestions for a new name for the group.
 During this poll, a user suggested "indie über-sleaze", which was popular in indie rock circles at the time.
 In 2018, Dalia Barillaro, an aesthetics documenter, created a separate Facebook group using that same name and the Consumer Aesthetics Research Institute (CARI) added the aesthetic as a category on their website.
 The term was inspired by indie music, the 2000s magazine Sleaze, and the Uffie lyric "I'll make your sleazy dreams come true."

 The term was shortened to simply "indie sleaze" in 2021 by the Instagram account @indiesleaze, which was dedicated to the aesthetic, launched by a woman named Olivia V, who largely popularised the name.
 That same year CARI renamed the category on their website to simply "indie sleaze".

 Vice Media writer Arielle Richards called the style an "umbrella aesthetic", encompassing a number of separate fashion trends from the time, including those of the scene, twee, and hipster subcultures, as well as the style of electro-pop musicians.